 Þórshöfn is a real fishing village of about 400 people surrounded by pristine beauty.
 The area is mostly known for Langanes peninsula, a great long peninsula sticking out into the arctic sea renowned for bird life and nature.
 It is indeed a great place to hike or meditate and relax or get lost among the birds, seals, sheep and horses that inhabit the peninsula.

-Þórshöfn HI Hostel is situated at the harbour of the village, where all the fish comes in fresh, in a typical blue house of the 1920´s time period.
+Þórshöfn Hostel is situated at the harbour of the village, where all the fish comes in fresh, in a typical blue house of the 1920´s time period.

 |• Family rooms available||• Free WiFi||• Common room(s)|

 By car: Roads lead to the northeast from several directions.
 From Akureyri, Road 1 takes you east to Þingeyjarsýsla and onwards up to Mývatn.
 Once in the Northeast, road 85 follows the coast all the way from Skjalfandi to Bakkaflói bay.

 - The Langanes peninsula is popular with bird-watchers and holds the third largest gannet nesting place in the world at Stórkarl.

 - Langanes Peninsula is a real pearl of nature, where large varieties of waterfowl live, including some rare species.
 There are many hiking paths and guidance at Þórshöfn town.

 - Those with 4 wheel drive cars can drive up to the northern end of Langanes to a place called Fontur, where there is a lighthouse.

 - In autumn and winter, the area is a great place to see the northern lights.

 - Dettifoss waterfall, boasting the greatest volume of any waterfall in Europe, is south from Ásbyrgi.
 It is a must see in the area and there is a very beautiful hiking route, 34 km, that trails along the canyon from Dettifoss to Ásbyrgi.